COMMONLY CULTIVATED SPECIES IN NEW ZEALAND

 There are a decent selction of species available for cultivation in New Zealand.
 Due to our strict biosecruity regulations, there are a few species that you may read about in overseas material which are not available here.
 Take note that attempting to import spores or spawn from overseas can land you with hefty fines if not run through the correct legal channels.
 The safest option is to purchase spawn from NZ based suppliers, such as MycoLogic.

 Oyster mushrooms are one of the easiest mushrooms to grow at home.
 They are also delicious, versatile in cooking, and have a number of nutrients in them with associated health benefits.
-The two main species you will find to cultivate here in NZ are Phoenix Oyster (Pleurotus pulmonarius) or Wavy Oyster (Pleurotus parsonsiae) and there are now a couple of other native Pleurotus species being trialed in cultivation here.
-All of them can be grown either on pasteurised straw or wood logs with reliable and consistent results.
+The two main species you will find to cultivate here in NZ are Phoenix Oyster (Pleurotus pulmonarius) or Velvet Oyster (Pleurotus parsonsiae).
+Phoenix Oyster is preferred by most for its ease of growth, high yields, and better flavour and texture compared to Velvet Oyster.
+Here at MycoLogic we provide a unique native NZ strain of Phoenix Oyster which is a really great strain!

 Shiitake (Lentinula edodes) is another popular choice for home cultivation.
 With its delicious flavour, meaty texture and well researched medicinal benefits, it is easy to understand why.
+Our native NZ version of shiitake, Lentinula novae-zelandiae is also able to be grown at home.
 Shiitake is slightly more difficult to grow than oyster mushrooms.
 Growing them on wood logs is the most sure-fire method.
-Growing on sterile woodschip or sawdust blocks will give quicker yields, but requires more skills and equipment.
-The process for making sawdust blocks is not covered in this booklet but plenty of info can be found online.
+Growing on sterile woodchip or sawdust blocks will give quicker yields, but requires more skills and equipment.
+The process for making sawdust blocks is can be found here.

 These easy to grow mushrooms are a common feature in asian cuisine.
 Enoki (Flammulina velutipes) grow wild in NZ forests, however they look different when grown outdoor compared to the cultivated versions you may see in the supermarket.
 The cultivated versions are often grown in darkness (causing them to be very pale) and in a high CO2 environment (causing them to stretch out long and thin with small caps).
 Whether they’re grown in natural or controlled conditions, they’re delicious either way.
 They can be easily grown on wood logs or sawdust blocks or even straight from grain.